luisFebro/react-pwa-installer/README.md

 ## 💪 Contributing

-I would appreciate feedbacks for improvements, feel free to open an issue or a pull request [here](https://github.com/luisFebro/react-pwa-installer/pulls)!
+I would appreciate feedbacks for improvements or new ideas... feel free to open an issue or a pull request [here](https://github.com/luisFebro/react-pwa-installer/pulls)!

 ## ©️ License

 `react-pwt-installer` was created by [@luisFebro](https://github.com/luisFebro).
 It is available under the MIT license.
 See the [LICENSE.md](https://github.com/luisFebro/react-pwa-installer/blob/master/LICENSE) file for more info.

-## Disclaimer
+## ⚠️ Disclaimer

 Please, note that this package is still under construction and it may not work in your project as expected.
 Come back a few hours...